Tensor stable moduli stacks and refined representations of quivers: Introduction

 Lurie's Tannakian duality for geometric stacks \cite{Lurie} provides the inspiration to get around these issues: \cite[Theorem 5.11]{Lurie} states that one may recover $\bX$ from its monoidal abelian category $(\Coh(\bX), \otimes)$.
 Therefore the key to solving the tautological moduli problem is to remember some of the monoidal structure of $\Coh(\bX)$.
 One of the main goals of this paper is to construct and study interesting moduli stacks on an abelian category {\sf C} which somehow incorporate residues of this monoidal structure in {\sf C} (note {\sf C} is not necessarily monoidal).
 Gabriel-Rosenberg's theorem shows that we need not remember all the monoidal structure, since we can safely ignore all monoidal structure in the case of schemes.
 The moduli stacks of interest for us are those which address either the tautological moduli problem above, or the related problem of {\em modular realisations of derived equivalences}.
 The latter seeks to express a derived equivalence between {\sf C} and $\bX$ as a Fourier-Mukai transform whose kernel is the universal bundle for some moduli problem on {\sf C}.

 The first moduli stack we construct generalises the rather ad hoc Serre stable moduli stack introduced in Chan-Lerner's \cite{CL}.
 To motivate this, we consider the case where $\bX=X$ is a separated scheme and there is a simple solution to the tautological moduli problem.
 Take $\Delta \subset X \times X$ to be the diagonal, then $\cO_{\Delta}$ is the universal skyscraper sheaf on $X$.
 For stacks, it is not clear what the correct notion of a skyscraper sheaf is since they can ``fractionate'' in the language of physics.
-In Section~\ref{sec:sky}, we address this problem and define the moduli stack $\bM$ of skyscraper sheaves.
+In Section~\ref{sec:sky}, we address this problem and define the moduli stack $\bM$ of skyscraper sheaves (suitably rigidified to remove the common $k^{\times}$ in automorphism groups).
+For example, the stack $B \mu_2 := [\Spec k / \mu_2]$ has two line bundles $k_0$ and $k_-$ corresponding to the trivial and non-trivial characters of $\mu_2$.
+For us, a skyscraper sheaf on $B\mu_2$ will be the direct sum $k_0 \oplus k_-$.

 To incorporate the monoidal structure, we consider line bundles $\cL_1,\ldots, \cL_s \in \Pic \bX$ and the corresponding rationally defined self-maps $\cL_i \otimes_{\bX} (?) \colon \bM \dashrightarrow \bM$.
 The {\em tensor stable moduli stack} $\bM^{\cL_1,\ldots,\cL_s}$ is defined in Definition~\ref{defn:doubletensor} as a mild modification of the simultaneous fixed point stack.
 When $\bX$ is a scheme, the maps $\cL_i \otimes_{\bX} (?)$ are the identity so the procedure is trivial, but this is no longer the case when $\bX$ has stacky points.
 One of our main results is the following rather imprecise re-statement of Theorem~\ref{thm:tautological} which vastly generalises the rather ad hoc \cite[Theorem~9.6]{CL}. \begin{theorem} Let $\bX$ be a separated quasi-projective stack and suppose that $\cL_1\oplus \ldots \oplus \cL_s$ is faithful.
-Then $\bM^{\cL_1,\ldots,\cL_s} \simeq \bX$. \end{theorem} The hypothesis on $\cL_1\oplus \ldots \oplus\cL_s$ implies that the stabiliser groups of $\bX$ are all abelian.
-Fortunately, this is good enough for applications to the weighted (a.k.a.
-GL) projective spaces of Herschend-Iyama-Minamoto-Opperman \cite{HIMO}, an example we look at in Section~\ref{sec:HIMO}.
-It also applies to the weighted projective surfaces studied in \cite{C17}.
-We remark that, incorporating monoidal structure in this way, also solves the aforementioned issue of connected automorphism groups in a manner reminiscent of classical Tannakian duality for finite groups.
+Then $\bM^{\cL_1,\ldots,\cL_s} \simeq \bX$. \end{theorem}